 When the kids want some cheese for their chili or potato soup, it also thaws out faster.
 If we need cheese for something like Mac and cheese, we just get out the right number of bags.
 Freezing the cheese also keeps it from going moldy before we can use it.

-By deebomb from Lexington SC
+By Sharon from Lexington SC

 To prevent grated cheese form sticking together, just add a little flour to it.
 It does not affect the flavor or appearance.
 Then put it in the freezer in a Ziploc bag.
 It's easy to get what you need, without wasting cheese that is clumped together.
-I make lots of cheese toast, so I want to be able to sprinkle it on evenly.

 I only work part time so when I am working like to buy food ahead.
 I would like to know how long you store cheese - such as Velveeta and the bagged shredded cheese.
 I use a lot of both and would like to buy ahead to have it available when I'm not working.
 I have a refrigerator to be used just for that.
 What temperature should they be stored at and how long will they keep?
 I get SSA and when between jobs I have to buy for a month ahead.
 I also use this fridge for storing potatoes and onions, any information on how long those can be stored for would be helpful as well.